mercadopago/devsite-docs/guides/checkout-pro/integration-android-flutter.en.md

 >
 > Named routes are no longer recommended for most applications.

 If the application is run in a web browser, no additional configuration is needed.
-Routes are handled the same way as an Android deep link.
-By default, web applications read the deep link path from the URL fragment using the pattern `/#/path/to/app/screen`, but this can be changed by configuring the URL strategy for your app.
+Routes are handled the same way as an Android Deep Link.
+By default, web applications read the Deep Link path from the URL fragment using the pattern `/#/path/to/app/screen`, but this can be changed by configuring the URL strategy for your app.

 > To learn more, refer to the official documentation on [handling Deep Links for Flutter applications](https://medium.com/flutter-community/deep-links-and-flutter-applications-how-to-handle-them-properly-8c9865af9283) and [setting up App Link for Android](https://docs.flutter.dev/cookbook/navigation/set-up-app-links).